Rangers retain SWPL1 lead as Glasgow & Celtic win

 Last updated on .From the section Women's Football

-Rangers remain five points clear at the top of SWPL1 after beating visitors Hibernian 5-0.
+Rangers remain five points clear at the top of SWPL1 after a 5-0 home win over Hibernian.

+Kirsty Howat scored twice to put Rangers in control, before Chantelle Swaby added a third and Megan Bell claimed a double too.

-Defending champions Glasgow City kept in touch with the leaders with a 4-0 win away to Spartans.
+Defending champions Glasgow City kept in touch with the leaders with a 4-0 success at Spartans.

-Celtic, who are third, recorded a 2-0 victory away to Partick Thistle while Hearts secured a 1-0 win at Aberdeen.
+Celtic, who are third, recorded a 2-0 victory away to Partick Thistle, while Hearts claimed a 1-0 win at Aberdeen.

-On Saturday, Motherwell lost 1-0 at home to Lanarkshire rivals Hamilton Academical.

-Chloe Muir scored the only goal in the second half at Fir Park.

 Glasgow City were 3-0 up at half-time against Spartans with Ode Fulutudilu and Lauren Davidson on target before Robyn McCafferty's own goal.
 Davidson got her second after the break.